 Sample Disagreement Letter

-Name of the Sender
+Name of the Recipient: John Smith

-Address of the Sender
+Address of the Recipient: 123 First Street

 City, State Zip Code

-Address of the Recipient
+Summary of the contents:

 However, I am writing to provide you with information regarding why I believe the evaluation I received for my work performance is incorrect.